 Many surgical site infections may be prevented by measures such as administration of an antibiotic and proper preparation of the skin prior to surgery.
 At Cedars-Sinai, our goal is to continually reduce the number of infections.
 We measure our performance by tracking the observed vs. expected rate of infection.

 Colon Surgical Site Infection Ratio

-California hospitals are required to report these deep incisional and organ/space surgical site infections to the California Department of Public Health (CDPH) and the Centers for Disease Control and Reporting National Healthcare Safety Network (NHSN).
-The CDPH is required to risk adjust the data according to NHSN protocols.
+California hospitals are required to report these deep incisional and organ/space surgical site infections to the California Department of Public Health and the National Healthcare Safety Network, part of the Centers for Disease Control and Prevention (CDC).
+The California department is required to adjust the data for risk factors according to the federal network's protocols.
 The risk adjustment methodology uses national data to compare the actual number of infections to the expected number, based on the age and health of the surgery patients.

 The standardized infection ratio is a summary measure used to track infections at a national, state or local level over time.
 The ratio compares the actual number of infections reported to what would be predicted, adjusting for risk factors that have been found to be significantly associated with differences in infection incidence.
 A lower number is better.

 Impact on Standardized Infection Ratios After 2015 Rebaselining